-Anomalies (malcat.anomalies)
+Anomalies (analysis.anomalies)

 Note that in addition to this documentation, you can find usage examples in the sample script which is loaded when you hit F8.